gvwilson/thirdbit/src/fiction/makers-return/index.md

 There's a whole house full of books that used to belong to one of her friends.
 It sounds really nice."

-Captain Leung sighed.
+"I'm sure it is,"
-"I'm sure it is,
+the captain sighed,
-and I hope you get to visit some time soon.
+"And I hope you get to visit some time soon.
 Right now,
 though,
 we need to find somewhere safe for the ark."